Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_wire_stripped_1200.jpg

-Additionally dismantle 8mm on the power supply wires of the led pixels (blue and red wires).
+Additionally strip 8mm on the power supply wires of the led pixels (blue and red wires).

 Connect the Wires
 -----------------

-We will start the wiring with the 95cm cable.
+Start the wiring with the 95cm cable.
 It will connect the power supply to the last connected led pixels.
-Take two 2-wire clamps and connect one to the red led pixel wire and one on for the blue led pixel wire.
+Take two 2-wire clamps and connect one to the red led pixel wire and one on to the blue led pixel wire.
 The blue wire will be connected with the black power supply wire.
 The red wire of the pixels will be connected with the red wire of the power supply.
-After that connect your 95cm cable and install it as depicted in the following picture.
+After that install it the 95cm power supply calbe as depicted in the following picture.

 .. image:: /Images/Kits/kit_blinkenlights_wago_2x_connected_350.jpg